transformerlab/transformerlab-docs/docs/advanced/how.md

 Transformer Lab wraps several popular ML frameworks that do the heavy lifting under the scenes.

-Huggingface's [open libraries](https://huggingface.co/docs) are used to fetch, store, and train models using the Huggingface Tranformers, Hub, Accelerate, PEFT, and Datasets libraries.
+Huggingface's [open libraries](https://huggingface.co/docs) are used to fetch, store, and train models using the Huggingface Transformers, Hub, Accelerate, PEFT, and Datasets libraries.

 For Inference, Transformer Lab uses [FastChat](https://github.com/lm-sys/FastChat)